moezamini/portfolio-1/README.md

 ### Using Codespaces

 You can use the online [Codespaces](https://github.com/features/codespaces) environments for development.
-Please read more about this feature in the following [link](https://github.com/features/codespaces).
+Please read more about this feature through the following [link](https://github.com/features/codespaces).
 This option is available to you through the "Code" button as shown in the image below.
 This starts an online space for you to edit, test, and commit your work.

 <img src="assets/images/codespace-button.png" width="400" />